 YouTube has become the ultimate platform for beauty and makeup YouTubers in Japan to showcase their skills, share expert advice, and captivate audiences worldwide.
 As we step into 2024, the Japanese beauty scene has seen a meteoric rise in the number of talented YouTubers who have taken the internet by storm with their mesmerizing tutorials, product reviews, and unique perspectives.

 Japanese culture places a strong emphasis on “kawaii,” or cuteness, which is reflected in fashion, makeup, and hairstyles.
 This preoccupation with appearing youthful and innocent is exemplified through the widespread use of pastel colours, hair accessories, and makeup to achieve a “doll-like” aesthetic.
-However this is not the only trend and we find many variations.
-Compared to western societies, where beauty is often associated with glamour and sex appeal, Japan’s beauty culture places a greater emphasis on subtlety, harmony, and balance.
+However, this is not the only trend and we find many variations.
+Compared to Western societies, where beauty is often associated with glamour and sex appeal, Japan’s beauty culture places a greater emphasis on subtlety, harmony, and balance.
 The goal is to achieve a look that is natural and effortless, yet still polished and refined.

-The top 10 Japanese Beauty YouTubers 2023
+Top 10 Japanese Beauty YouTubers in Japan 2024

 - Haruna Kawaguchi official channel

 - Yuuri Fukuse

 Maataso is an unconventional beauty YouTuber who calls herself ‘miraculously ugly.’
 She first became famous when she posted a before-after makeup photo on Twitter.
 Since she jokes about her looks and laziness in her videos, she is popular among a male audience as well.